antononcube/RakuForPrediction-blog/Articles/Raku-for-Data-Science-and-LLMs.md

 ## Introduction

-In this document we list Raku packages for doing different types of workflows in Data Science (DS) and Large Language Models (LLM) utilization.
+In this document has (overlapping) lists of Raku packages for doing different types of workflows in Data Science (DS) and Large Language Models (LLM) utilization.

-The sections below list Raku packages in several overlapping groups for doing DS and LLM.

 ------

 ## Code generation

-We can say that the main or most frequently used Machine Learning (ML) workflows are in:
+We can say that the most frequently used Machine Learning (ML) workflows are in:
 - Classification
-- Latent Semantic Analysis,
+- Latent Semantic Analysis (LSA),
 - Regression
 - Recommendations